itsnamgyu/mogakco/README.md

 ## Coding Convensions

 Follow the pep8 coding guide (no-brainer for Python).
 Try to check your code with flake8 before committing.
 It's included in requirements.txt!
-Just do
+Just do this.

 ```bash
 flake8 ho.py